-The National Records of Scotland (NRS) have published research papers assessing the quality of the administrative data sources that are used in the production of mid-year population estimates.
+NRS have published research papers assessing the quality of the administrative data sources that are used in the production of mid-year population estimates.
 Mid-year population estimates are an important input in calculating life expectancy estimates.
 For more information go to the Research for the 2021 Census section of the NRS website.
+Information on the quality assurance arrangements for administrative data used in population estimates is also available on the NRS website.